NU-Digital-Cultures/Trout/GentrificationInNewcastle.md

  <br>
 <br>

-  Newcastle's wider context/ population type at the time:
+  Newcastle's wider context/ population type at the time and why gentrification occured (theoretical):
 - Small city, about a quarter of a million people p.2368
 - Newcastle has "long been a paradigm of deindustrialisation and economic and population decline"
 - It is a post-industrial city